 In looking back over my life, there have been physical changes ~ that’s for sure.
 Emotional experiences have brought happiness and sorrow.
 But I have also been thinking about how life is not in things or possessions or degrees or the praise of men but it is about God and people.
 So this is my personal life sketch.

-My family moved to Oklahoma from Arkansas when I was in first grade.
-My husband Bob and I dated when we were in high school.
-Then while Bob was attending the University of Oklahoma, I moved to Oklahoma City at the age of 18 to work.
-[Lessons I learned from my first job.]
-During those years Bob and I fell in love and three years later we were married.
-When Bob graduated, we moved to Tulsa where Bob worked for an oil and gas company.
-I worked as a secretary until Sarah was born in 1980, then I became a “stay-at-home” mom.
-Taylor was born in 1984 so my life was filled with family, my church and many ~ really too many, volunteer activities.
-I also homeschooled our children for three years when they were in elementary grades.
+I was born in Walnut Ridge, Arkansas, on July 18, 1953.
+I am the youngest of five children.
+I have two older brothers, an older sister and a twin sister!
+I grew up in a small town in Oklahoma.
+My husband Bob and I met in high school.
+Then Bob moved to Norman to attend the University of Oklahoma and I moved to Oklahoma City to work.
+Three years later we were married and we moved to Tulsa where Bob worked for an oil and gas company.
+I worked as a secretary until Sarah was born in 1980, then I was a “stay-at-home” mom.
+Taylor was born in 1984 so my life was filled with family, my church and volunteer activities.
+I also homeschooled our children for three years.

 God has used many circumstances to shape my life.
-No doubt the event that first jarred my most wonderful world and made me re-evaluate my life was in 1996 when I was diagnosed with cancer at the age of 43.
+No doubt the event that changed my most wonderful world and made me re-evaluate my life was in 1996 when I was diagnosed with cancer at the age of 43.
 From that point forward, nothing was the same.
 I changed my diet.
-I changed my activities and even the way I thought!
+I changed my activities.
+I even changed the way I thought!
 Well, I say I changed the way I thought.
 Actually it was God who changed my thinking, because I could not have changed my thinking without Him.
-He showed me that every day of my life is a gift from Him.
+From having cancer to the birth of our grandchildren and many other circumstances including the death of my twin sister to a disease called ALS, I have become aware of how much in life I do not control.
+God has shown me that every day of my life is a gift from Him.
 Life is fragile.

 Jesus Christ is the same yesterday, today and forever.
-Hebrews 13:8

 From The Holy Bible